kubeshop/testkube-cloud-charts/charts/testkube-enterprise/docs/README.md

 * License Key and/or License File (if offline access is required)

 **NOTE**
-Is it possible to provide custom TLS certificates for the Testkube Enterprise API and Dashboard, but it is highly recommended to use `cert-manager` for certificate management.
+While it is possible to use custom TLS certificates for the Testkube Enterprise API and Dashboard, we strongly recommend using `cert-manager` for easier certificate management.

 ## Configuration

 ### Docker images

-**NOTE**: As of November 2023, Testkube Enterprise Docker images are publicly available, so no additional config is needed, but this section can be helpful if you want to re-publish the images to your own private Docker registry.
-Otherwise, feel free to skip this section.
+**NOTE**: As of November 2023, Testkube Enterprise Docker images are publicly accessible.
+You only need to follow the steps in this section if you wish to re-publish the images to your private Docker registry;
+otherwise, you may skip this section.

 To begin, ensure that you have access to the Testkube Enterprise API & Dashboard Docker images.
 You can either request access from your Testkube representative or upload the Docker image tarball artifacts to a private Docker registry.